zhaochen0110/zhaochen0110.github.io/_pages/about.md

 # 🎨 Miscellaneous
-I have a wide range of interests in sports, music, photography, and reading.
-Without any special circumstances, I exercise for 1 hour every day.
-Recently, I am particularly fond of tennis, cross-fit, and swimming.
-I also have a strong interest in philosophy.
-The blog I created about [Marx.
-Weber](https://zhihu.com/question/31833873/answer/2516624337) has received over 11k views.
-Additionally, I am passionate about R&B and Jazz.
+I have a wide range of interests in sports, reading, and photography:
+- Without any special circumstances, I exercise for **1 hour** every day.
+Here are some of my favorite sports and personal achievements: 🏋️ fitness (Progressive Overload (PR): bench press 98.5 kg, squat 140 kg, deadlift 135 kg), 🏓 table tennis (amateur intermediate), 🎾 tennis (skill level: 2.5), 🏃 running (5 km/h, 10 km pace), 🚴 cycling (25 km/h, 50 km pace).
+- In my leisure time, I immerse myself in philosophical literature and lectures, with a primary focus on **temporality**.
+I ponder over various philosophical perspectives, contemplating whether time is an absolute reality or a construct of human perception.
+This exploration fuels my curiosity and deepens my understanding of the nature of existence.
+- Photography is an important hobby for me.
+I own a Fujifilm XS-10, which was a birthday gift from my family when I turned 22.
+My favorite lens is the fixed 35mm, and I love taking it out for street photography, capturing humanistic landscapes.
+Sometimes, I share my photos on WeChat.

 If you share similar hobbies, please feel free to reach out and connect!